 Transformation is underway in commercial real estate with data fast becoming the most important competitive differentiator for today’s landlords and brokers.
-In an industry long dominated by people being successful doing things the way they’ve always done them, there has been little motivation to adapt.
-Today’s decision, however, is clear – if you don’t position your business to capture critical insights and act on them, your success will be limited.
+In an industry long dominated by people being successful doing things the way they’ve always done them, there's been little motivation to adapt.
+Today’s decision, however, is clear — if you don’t position your business to capture critical insights and act on them, your success will be limited.

 We can look to other industries for the play by play